catsclaw/triumphweb/content/practical/signup/index.md

 date: 2019-08-22T08:40:11+02:00
 draft: false
 navSection: practical
+weight: 2
 ---

+{{<signupbutton>}}

-Sign up for Triumph, running Nov 19th-22nd, 2020 will open on Monday, Oct 14th, 2019 at noon CEST and remain open for one week, until Monday, Oct 21st, at noon CEST.
-It doesn’t matter when you sign up during that period; if there are more signups than spots, there will be a random lottery to determine who gets a spot.
+Sign up for Triumph, running Nov 19th-22nd, 2020 will open on Monday, Oct 14th, 2019 at noon CEST and remain open for one week, until Monday, Oct 21st, at noon CEST. <!--more--> It doesn’t matter when you sign up during that period; if there are more signups than spots, there will be a random lottery to determine who gets a spot.
 By signing up, you are agreeing to purchase a ticket, if one is available for you.

 The full cost of a ticket is 470€.
 You can either pay the full amount by Nov 1st, or pay in installments.
 There is a 25€ administration fee for paying in